 Chapter Story – Part Four

 She came to on the bathroom’s hard floor.
-Deep bone-pain seared her cheekbone as she lifted her head to wipe the drool from the side of her face; a small, clear pool marked her desperate state on the floor.
+Deep bone pain seared her cheekbone as she lifted her head to wipe the drool from the side of her face; a small, clear pool marked her desperate state on the floor.
 Her damp towel covered her feet, leaving the rest of her naked and shaking.
-She strained to push herself to standing, her body ached and gravity labored her movements.
+She strained to push herself to stand.
+Her body ached, and gravity labored her movements.

 She stood at the bathroom sink and stared into the mirror.
-Her long, wheat-colored hair swooped down, then up, as if she’d been sleeping on her forearm most of the night while her hair dried.
+Her long, wheat-colored hair swooped down, then up.
 Bloodshot eyes stared back at her.
 Her skin was blotchy from crying and blowing her nose.

 “You’re to blame, you know,” she said to the mirror.
 “You killed Annabelle.”
 Anger fused her words to bite.
 She said it again and again, transforming her words into a brow-beating mantra.